Skip to main content

 It is also important for campus units to prepare their academic and business operations for emergency incidents.
 The Office of Emergency Management has developed guidance for Academic Preparedness, Emergency Preparedness Information for Facility Representatives, and Continuity of Operations Planning.

-The Preparedness phase designs and tests strategies, processes, and protocols to prepare the University for potential emergencies.
-The Office of Emergency Management supports preparedness activities that include:
+The Preparedness phase designs and tests strategies, processes, and protocols to prepare Cornell for potential emergencies.
+The Office of Emergency Management supports university preparedness activities that include:

 Preparedness exercises, such as drills and tabletop discussions, are used to test and validate our plans and procedures and verify the integrity of supplies and equipment.
 Exercises help identify areas for improvement and corrective actions to improve our readiness.
 The Office of Emergency Management supports our campus response partners by facilitating emergency preparedness exercises.